Leslie Claudius: Team Manager

 Claudius was appointed as the manager of the Indian team in 1978 for the Bangkok Asian Games.

 Personal life

-Claudius was of Anglo-Indian descent.
+Leslie Walter Claudius was born to a middle class Anglo-Indian family.
 His son, Robert, was also an Indian international who represented his country at the World Cup in Argentina in 1978.
 Leslie died after a prolonged battle with cirrhosis of liver.
 Leslie had three more sons, one who stayed with him in Kolkata and two who live in Melbourne.
 His son Robert (Bobby) Claudius played Hockey World Cup in Argentina for India in 1978; he died the same year in Kolkata (then Calcutta) in a road accident.